ShroukRamadan/Devops-Challenge-01/README.md

     - A GCP Project:Create one now in the GCP console and make note of the project id.
     - Google Compute Engine: Enable Google Compute Engine for your project in the GCP console.
 Make  sure to select the project you are created and click the "Enable" button.
+    - Google Kubernetes Engine: Enable Google Kubernetes Engine for your project in the GCP console.Make sure to select the project you are created and click the "Enable" button.
     - A GCP service account key: Create a service account key to enable Terraform to access your GCP account.
     When creating the key, use the following settings:
       - Select the project you created in the previous step.